Challenges

 Inclusiveness

-The success of any peace process from science to practice depends not only on devising a scientific design in which the conflicting interests of all parties can be negotiated and reconciled without violence.
+The success of any peace process from science-to-practice, depends on devising a scientific design in which the conflicting interests of all parties can be negotiated and reconciled without violence.

-It also depends on a setting that triggers systems-innovation and invites all divergent ideas in which individuals and communities are actively participating rather than a process in which unfit organisational structures still continue to dominate the others.
-It is important to be inclusive and hear diverse voices and ask questions like; where do privileged and unprivileged people meet and make decisions during the implementation process?
+But it also depends on a setting triggers systems-innovation and invites all divergent ideas in which individuals and communities are actively participating rather than a process in which unfit organisational structures still continue to dominate the others.
+It is important to be inclusive and hear diverse voices and ask questions like.
+Where do privileged and unprivileged people meet and make decisions during the implementation process?

 4